 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-Many people take sleeping pills in order to fall asleep more quickly and get enough rest.
-Some sleep medications, such as orexin receptor antagonists and benzodiazepines, require a doctor’s prescription.
+Many people take sleeping pills in order to fall asleep more quickly and get enough rest, and most of the common medications used require a prescription from your doctor.
 Other types of sleep aids are available over-the-counter (OTC) without a prescription and can be used to treat insomnia and other sleep issues, but you should still exercise caution and speak to a doctor about risk factors, side effects, and other potential concerns before taking these medications for the first time.

 Which OTC Sleep Aids Are Available?